openvinotoolkit/openvino_tensorflow/examples/TF_1_x/README.md

 $ pip3 install -r requirements.txt
 ```

 The TensorFlow Yolo v3 model used in this demo is not packaged in the repository because of its size.
-So, follow the instructions below to convert the model from DarkNet to TensorFlow and download the labels and weights to the `data` directory in your `cloned repo of openvino_tensorflow`:
+So, follow the instructions below to convert the model from DarkNet to TensorFlow and download the labels and weights to the `<path-to-openvino_tensorflow-repository>/examples/data` directory in your `cloned repo of openvino_tensorflow`:

 Please note: The instructions below should not be executed in an active virtual environment.
 The convert_yolov3.sh script activates a python virtual environment for conversion.